 - ¾ cup natural, unsalted creamy almond butter

-- 3 tablespoons Noosh Brands Virgin Almond Oil*
+- 3 tablespoons Noosh Brands Virgin Almond Oil* or coconut oil

 - ½ cup coconut sugar